About

 Established in 2016 by Australian and Indonesian museum professionals, Southeast Asia Museum Services (SEAMS) has extensive experience delivering a range of creative and innovative projects for our clients in the cultural sector.

-Provenance research Significance assessments Cataloguing Database and archives management Storyline and label development Exhibition design Detailed engineering design (DED) & budget planning Interactive displays & immersive experience
+Collection documentation & cataloguing Provenance research Significance assessments Collection database systems Digital archives management Storyline & interpretive label development Exhibition design & planning Interactive & immersive experiences Museum digitisation initiatives

 Services